-If you have been charged with child abuse, you may feel frightened and fearful for your future.
-You need an experienced Colorado Springs child abuse defense attorney who can explain the charges and help you obtain a favorable outcome in court.
+If you are facing a child abuse case, you may feel frightened and fearful for your future.
+Whether you are facing a completely false accusation, or the police overreached in charging an offense for a minor incident, you need an experienced Colorado Springs child abuse defense attorney who can explain the charges and help you obtain a favorable outcome in court.

-The legal team at Patterson Weaver Law, LLC is highly knowledgeable in this area and can help you put forward a strong and customized legal defense, even up to and including trying your case at trial.
-Reach out today for a free case evaluation.
+The criminal defense attorneys at Patterson Weaver Law, LLC are highly knowledgeable and experienced in handling this type of criminal case, and can help you build a strong and customized legal defense, even up to and including trying your case at trial.
+Reach out online today for a free case evaluation.

 What Is Considered Child Abuse in Colorado Springs

-Child abuse is harming a child under 16 years old or putting a child in any situation that is potentially harmful.
+Simply put, child abuse in Colorado is harm to a child under 16 years old or putting a child in any situation that is potentially harmful.

 - Causing an injury to a child’s life or health, including psychological abuse